inossidabile/blog/source/_posts/2012-04-01-heimdallr-orm-field-level-security.markdown

 title: "Heimdallr: ORM field-level security"
 date: 2012-04-01 23:02
 comments: true
-categories: [Rails, ORM, Security, CanCan, Open-Source]
+categories: [Rails, Security, CanCan, Heimdallr]
 ---

 We are currently migrating most of our products to browser-side application.
 One of the worst issues it raises is proper permissions handling.
 There are no comfortable ways to implement context-based protection of models (and their fields) within ActiveRecord (Egor, say hi ;). `attr_acessible` is too weak.
 CanCan is too abstract (doesn't go down to fields).